atulgoswami21/voiceit_android/README.md

 ## API Calls

-Here are code snippets that show you how you can call the Various VoiceIt API Calls inside of your Cordova Project JavaScript Files.
+Here are code snippets that show you how you can call the Various VoiceIt API Calls inside of your Android project files.

 ### Initialization